Etosha Pan: Plants and animals

 The surrounding area is dense mopane woodland, which is occupied by herds of elephants on the south side of the lake.
 Mopane trees are common throughout south-central Africa, and host the mopane worm, which is the larval form of the moth Gonimbrasia belina, and an important source of protein for rural communities.

 The salt desert supports very little plant life except for the blue-green algae that gives the Etosha Pan its characteristic colouring, and grasses like Sporobolus spicatus which quickly grow in the wet mud following good rains.
 Surrounding the pan, grasslands provide food for grazing animals.

 This harsh, dry land with its sparse vegetation and insufficient amount of salty water, supports little wildlife all year round, but is sometimes inhabited by a large number of migratory birds.
-The hypersaline pan supports brine shrimp and a number of extremophile micro-organisms tolerant of the highly saline conditions.(C.Michael Hogan.
-2010.)
-In particularly good rainy seasons, the Etosha pan is turned into a shallow lake approximately 10 cm in depth and becomes the breeding ground for flamingos, which arrive in their thousands, and great white pelicans (Pelecanus onocrotalus).
+The hypersaline pan supports brine shrimp and a number of extremophile micro-organisms tolerant of the highly saline conditions.
+In particularly good rainy seasons, the Etosha pan is turned into a shallow lake approximately 10 cm deep and becomes the breeding ground for flamingos, which arrive in their thousands, and great white pelicans.

-The surrounding savanna is home to thousands of mammals that will visit the pan and surrounding waterholes when there is water.
-These include quite large numbers of zebra, wildebeest, gemsbok, springbok, and eland, as well as black rhinoceros, bush elephants, lions, leopards, and giraffes.
+The surrounding savanna is home to thousands of mammals that visit the pan and surrounding waterholes when there is water.
+These include large numbers of zebra, wildebeest, gemsbok, springbok, eland, black rhinoceros, bush elephants, lions, leopards, and giraffes.